bexruzdiv/cluster_vault/README.md

   -  Specify the address of your Vault cluster
   -  Edit Path for save backups
   -   If the value of `backup_cronjob` is `true`.
 A cronjob is set to take a backup every night at 00:00

+## Vault Secret Operator role
+> [!NOTE]
+> This Ansible role automates the setup and configuration of a Vault Secret Operator, facilitating seamless integration between Vault and Kubernetes for managing secrets.

+__This Ansible role performs the following tasks:__
+  - Creating `ServiceAccount, Secret, ClusterRoleBinding` for vault
+  - Create vault policy for read collection data
+  - Creates a secret in k8s from the data in the vault collection in the specified path and updates it continuously